opencog/opencog/examples/openpsi/README.md

 (psi-run pong-component)
 ```

-4. The output will be similar to the following
+4. After few seconds the output will be similar to the following
 ```
 scheme@(guile-user)>
 Not yet feeling like ponging the ball.
 Urge = 0.0